chernousov-m/chernousov-m.github.io/content/blog/keypaths.md

 	locationXLens.get(player) + 1
 ) // a player whose location's x value is incremented by 1
 ```
-Now that we have a basic overview of lenses - let's explore what the KeyPaths are.
+Now that we have a basic overview of lenses - let's explore what the `KeyPath`s are.

-# KeyPaths
+# `KeyPath`s
-In Swift, KeyPaths are basically Lenses (but some of them are read-only) with a significantly better API for a language that supports mutation.
+In Swift, `KeyPath`s are basically Lenses (but some of them are read-only) with a significantly better API for a language that supports mutation.
 They are also parametrized types with `Root` and `Value` parameters that allow us to read (or write) `Value`s of the `Root` type:
 ```swift
 public class KeyPath<Root, Value>: PartialKeyPath<Root> {}
 ```